-A Single Discount Rate of 1.95% was used to measure the total OPEB liability.
-Because the plan is essentially a "pay-as-you-go" plan, the Single Discount Rate is equal to the prevailing municipal bond rate.
+A Single Discount Rate of 3.91% was used to measure the total OPEB liability.
+Because the investments are held in cash and there is no intentional objective to advance fund the benefits, the Single Discount Rate is equal to the prevailing municipal bond rate.